microsoft/language-server-protocol/specification.md

 			* change notifications.
 			*
 			* If a strings is provided the string is treated as a ID
-			* under which the notification is registed on the client
+			* under which the notification is registered on the client
 			* side.
 The ID can be used to unregister for these events
 			* using the `client/unregisterCapability` request.
 			*/